Jerryodeghe/ServerConfig/README.md

    - `add-apt-repository ppa:ondrej/php && apt-get update`
    - `apt-get install php7.3 php7.3-mysql php7.3-cgi php7.3-cli php7.3-mbstring sudo php7.3-xml`
-   - Sync up your server and bring virtualmin up to date by going to `System Settings -> Re-Check Config`
+   - Sync up your server and bring virtualmin up to date by going to `System Settings -> Re-Check Config` ** - To change another version globally, use:
+   	`sudo update-alternatives --config php`
+	Then select the version of choice.
 4. **Create a Virtualmin Server for your project:**
 You will need a virtualmin ***virtual*** server for your project to get started.
 This will install your project's Home Directory, DNS, File Manager, Mails, etc. ***Home directory is usually at: /home/projectname/public_html***
 With Virtualmin, you can have as many projects as possible. <br />